 Wearing a wig or weave gives natural hair full coverage from the elements.
 Many black women find this so much more rewarding than losing their lovely curls!

-It is important to note that almost half of black women suffer from what is called traction alopecia.
+It is important to note that almost half of the black women suffer from what is called traction alopecia.
 This is a condition that causes hair loss to the scalp.
-This form of alopecia is caused by excessive manipulation to the hair, mostly due to heat and chemicals.
+This form of alopecia is caused by excessive manipulation of the hair, mostly due to heat and chemicals.
 As a result of this condition, some women will wear wigs to cover the affected areas of baldness.